D. Theodore Rave

 Assistant Professor of Law

 Teddy Rave joined the faculty of the University of Houston Law Center in the Fall of 2013.
 He writes and teaches in the areas of civil procedure, complex litigation, constitutional law, and election law.
-His articles have appeared in such journals as the Harvard Law Review and the Vanderbilt Law Review.
+His articles have appeared in such journals as the Harvard Law Review, the Vanderbilt Law Review, the Georgia Law Review, and the Journal of Tort Law.
+His latest article, When Peace Is Not the Goal of a Class Action Settlement, was selected for the 2015 Yale/Stanford/Harvard Junior Faculty Forum.

 Prior to joining the Law Center, Professor Rave was an associate in the Issues and Appeals practice at Jones Day in New York, where he focused on federal and state appellate litigation, as well as class actions and multi-district litigation.
 After that, he was Furman Fellow at the NYU School of Law.
 He is admitted to practice in New York.